-These kinds of people you can work long-term with and thus, drive the business success.
+These kinds of people you can work long-term with and thus, drive business success.

 “People are oddly consistent.
 That’s one of the things you learn about them.
 So, you want to find long-term people.
 You want to find people who seem irrationally ethical.”

 Our identity is constructed upon our conditioning over the years.
-Our brains develop many biases in the run which obstructs us from seeing the realities.
+Our brains develop many biases in the run which obstruct us from seeing the realities.

 Focus on foundations to think clearly and find solutions

 Naval Ravikant regards reading highly, especially the basics.
 Reading is crucial to building strong foundations of knowledge.

 Knowledge is a powerful tool that helps you think clearly, judge effectively, and make better business decisions.